We are currently running CommonSpot version 8.

 Click on the installer file (.dmg for Macintosh; .exe for Windows), or right-click on it and choose "save link as."

-Mozilla has stopped patching Firefox 10, so it is no longer safe for general browsing; it is safe for authoring on CommonSpot.
+Mozilla has stopped patching Firefox 17, so it is no longer safe for general browsing; it is safe for authoring on CommonSpot.
+The auto-update feature will jump you to Firefox 24, so don't use it without reading the next item.

-- Firefox 17 ESR will "mostly" work; it will be fully supported by a future version of CommonSpot.
+- Firefox 24 ESR will "mostly" work; it will be fully supported by a future version of CommonSpot.
 The only known problems at this time are the Cut, Copy, and Paste functions in the toolbar of the Rich Text Editor; keyboard shortcuts for Cut, Copy, and Paste should work.
-If you have V 10 ESR, select About Firefox, click on Check for Update, and then click on Update Firefox to get to V 17 ESR, or go here to download the installer directly.
+If you have V 17 ESR, select About Firefox, click on Check for Update, and then click on Update Firefox to get to V 24 ESR, or follow the link at the start of this paragraph to download the installer directly.

 - Chrome 14 (limited Copy,Cut, Paste functionality)